bitshares/docs.bitshares.org/source/bitshares/installation/Build.rst

     cmake -DBOOST_ROOT="$BOOST_ROOT" -DCMAKE_BUILD_TYPE=Release .
     make

-Note that the environmental variable ``$BOOST_ROOT`` should point to your install directory of boost if you have installed it manually.
+Note that the environmental variable ``$BOOST_ROOT`` points to your local install directory of boost if you have installed it manually.

 Updating BitShares
 #######################